heuer-ja/telematik-DNS/README.md

 2. name resolution by zone-file
     - If one of the `DnsServer` receives a request, it tries to resolve it with `DnsServer.resolve_qry()`.
     - Several cases exist here (ns = requested nameserver):
-        1. [recursion anchor] ns is root & root is searched for 2 [recursion anchor] ns knows a direct child that is being searched for
+        1. [recursion anchor] NS is root & root is searched for
-        3. [recursion anchor] ns does not know a child being searched for or a child with matching suffix
+        2. [recursion anchor] NS knows a direct child that is being searched for
-        4. [recursion anchor] ns knows a child with matching suffix of the searched domain
+        3. [recursion anchor] NS knows a child with matching suffix of the searched domain
+        4. [recursion anchor] NS does not know a child being searched for or a child with matching suffix
 3. return answer
     - The determined answer is sent back to the `RecursiveResolver` in the form of `DnsFormat`